lowmess/lowmess.com/src/pages/blog/customizing-tachyons/index.md

 library, but if you spend enough time with it, you come to realize it's something else entirely: a powerful and expressive framework for defining and consuming design system primitives.

+The problem, then, is that not every design system will use the same primitives.
 While Tachyons has some great default settings to help you achieve just about any design you please, you often need to tweak some of those properties: a different color palette, or type scale, or you have sizing needs outside of the scope of the defaults.
 How should you go about customizing this CSS file that has nearly every property:value pair in CSS?

 ## K.I.S.S., Stupid